PaulitoBankless/grant-application-example/01-project-description.md

 - tell us what the goal of the app is, and what problem it solves
 - relate your project to the closest competitor
 - describe what makes your app unique
-- stay close to the recommended length (1 page)

 # 01. Project Description